bloodofdragons/Competitive-programming-library/README.md

-# ALGORITHMS
-This repository contains various algorithms.
-It also contains some algorithms (code snippets) which are commonly seen in competitive programming contests.
+This repository contains implementations of Data structures and algorithmic techniques which i use in competitive programming.